 They work, as our alumni attest.
 Working writers often return to take Script Anatomy classes between jobs to ‘work the tools’ on their latest projects.
 So many that we’ve created a Masterclass series.

-The Script Anatomy method has been taught at the Disney ABC Writing Program, the Austin Film Festival, the Producer’s Guild (PGA) Power of Diversity Workshop, Hugo House, The International Screenwriters Association, and many other programs.
+The Script Anatomy method has been taught at the Disney ABC Writing Program, Writers Guild of America, Warner Media Access Program, the Austin Film Festival, the Producer’s Guild of America (PGA) Fellowship Program, Hugo House, Carleton College, and more.

 What’s Unique About Script Anatomy?